micaelaneus/strength-as-ccoty/README.md

 If your practice contains a ritual opener such as casting a circle or calling in guides, perform it now.
 Take a moment to center yourself with a few deep breaths and settle into your body.
 Articulate your query mentally or in writing to strengthen and focus your intention.

-When you feel ready, shuffle and cut the cards.
-Place all twelve cards face down, starting at the First House and moving counter-clockwise to pull a card for each successive house.
-Placing all cards face-up will overwhelm your reading, believe!
+When you feel ready, shuffle and cut the cards. *Place all twelve cards face down*, starting at the First House and moving counter-clockwise to pull a card for each successive house up to the Twelfth.
+Placing all cards face-up at once will overwhelm your reading, believe!
 Lay out the complete map and then take the journey one step at a time.

 Before you reveal each card, read the prompts and marinate in the house’s juices.
 Then turn the card over to make your interpretation before moving to the next house.
 We recommend brief journaling both before and after you flip each card.